 Information for Adoptees Requesting Records under New York’s 2020 Legislation

-Earlier this year, New York State passed a law allowing adoptees to access an original copy of their birth certificate.
+In 2020, New York State passed a law allowing adoptees to access an original copy of their birth certificate.
 This is a very important and impactful law for the thousands of people who were adopted from The Foundling and their descendants.

 For more information about this legislation, and how it will impact hundreds of thousands of adoptees in New York, take a look at this article from the Chronicle of Social Change here.